How to Stock a Frugal Pantry

 Beans, canned and dried

 Beans are cheap, full of protein, and versatile.
-Refried beans for Quesadillas, garbanzo beans for hummus, cannellini beans for salads.
+Refried beans for Quesadillas, garbanzo beans for hummus, and cannellini beans for salads.
 Red, white, and black beans for chili.
 Keep a variety of canned and dried beans on hand.
 Dried beans are cheaper and contain no added salt or sugar.

 Cooking dry beans during a meal prep session for use later in the week is a good idea.